syncfusion-content/blazor-docs/blazor/maps/how-to/add-different-types-of-markers.md

 ---
 layout: post
 title: Add different types of markers in Blazor Maps Component | Syncfusion
-description: Checkout and learn here all about add different types of markers in Syncfusion Blazor Maps component and more.
+description: Checkout and learn here all about Add different types of markers in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug